TomNisbet/sap-plus/docs/_docs/ref-250-clock-reset-problem.md

 If the actual first instruction is a two-byte instruction, then the missed _T0_ step will cause the PC to be pointing to the first instruction's argument at the start of the next instruction cycle.
 This data value will be fetched at the next _T0_ and loaded into the IR on the next _T1_ as it it were a valid instruction.

 Once the system gets out of sync and starts executing data, the entire program is compromised.
 It may get back on track after a few instructions, or it may overwrite data or execute a JMP to a completely different clock of code or data.

+The SAP-Plus microcode could be changed to increment the PC in step _T1_ instead of _T0_, like the SAP-1.
+This would not fix the problem because an erronously executed first instruction can still be a different length than the correct instruction and increment the PC the wrong number of times.
+{: .notice--info}

 ### Code Example After Bad Reset